dsdanielpark/Gemini-API/README.md

 ## Contributors
-We would like to express my sincere gratitude to all the contributors.
+We would like to express our sincere gratitude to all the contributors.

 ## Contacts
 - Core maintainer: